NumPy Array Shape

 Definition of Array Shape in NumPy

-The array shape in NumPy defines the structure and organization of arrays.
-It refers to the number of elements present in each dimension of the array.
+The array shape in NumPy defines the structure and organization of the array.
+It indicates the number of elements in each dimension and is accessed using the .shape attribute, which returns a tuple representing the array's dimensions.
+For example, a 2D array with shape (4, 3) has 4 rows and 3 columns.

-NumPy allows for reshaping arrays using the .reshape() function.
-This function enables the transformation of the shape of an array to a desired shape, as long as the reshape can be achieved within the constraints of the number of elements present in the original array.
+NumPy allows for reshaping arrays using the .reshape() function, enabling the transformation of an array's shape as long as the total number of elements remains the same.

 How Shape Relates to Dimensions and Size of an Array